productrealization/apptentive-ios/README.md

 ### How to upgrade apptentive-ios-tmo with latest changes from upstream apptentive-ios
 1. For convenience `git remote add upstream https://github.com/apptentive/apptentive-ios`
 2. Pull master from upstream (github.com/apptentive/apptentive-ios)
-3. Now you need to apply `tmo-app-customizations` branch no top of master.
+3. Now you need to apply `tmo-app-customizations` branch on top of `master`.
 There are many options to do that.
  * You can merge `master` branch to `tmo-app-customizations`
  * You can rebase `tmo-app-customizations` on top of `master` but be aware that this will re-write history
  * You can cherry-pick commits from `tmo-app-customizations` to some new branch.